 If the DFEH or EEOC finds that no violation occurred, the employee will be issued a right-to-sue notice.
 This allows the employee to file a civil action against the employer on his or her own.

 If the agency finds that a violation did occur, it is required to immediately seek to eliminate unlawful discrimination.
-It can do this through a variety of ways, including:
+It can do this in a variety of ways, including:

 - Employee’s case file closure